openyurtio/openyurt/README.md

 The above figure demonstrates the core OpenYurt architecture.
 The major components consist of:
 - **YurtHub**: A node daemon that serves as a proxy for the outbound traffic from typical Kubernetes node daemons such as Kubelet, Kubeproxy, CNI plugins and so on.
-It caches the states of all the resources that they might access in the edge node's local storage.
+It caches the states of all the API resources that they might access in the edge node's local storage.
   In case the edge node is disconnected to the cloud, YurtHub can recover the states when the node restarts.
 - **Yurt controller manager**: It supplements the upstream node controller to support edge computing requirements.
 For example, Pods in the nodes that are in the `autonomy` mode will not be evicted from APIServer even if the node heartbeats are missing.
 - **Yurt app manager**: It manages two CRD resources introduced in OpenYurt: [NodePool](docs/enhancements/20201211-nodepool_uniteddeployment.md) and [YurtAppSet](docs/enhancements/20201211-nodepool_uniteddeployment.md) (previous UnitedDeployment).
-The former provides a convenient management experience for a pool of nodes within the same region or site.
+The former provides a convenient management for a pool of nodes within the same region or site.
 The latter defines a pool based application management workload.
 - **Yurt tunnel (server/agent)**: `TunnelServer` connects with the `TunnelAgent` daemon running in each edge node via a reverse proxy to establish a secure network access between the cloud site control plane and the edge nodes that are connected to the intranet.